ivan-demchenko/ivan-demchenko.github.io/content/blog/js-and-ts-are-flawed-languages.md

   - Type systems
 ---

 Being a big proponent of TypeScript, I keep noticing that this language inherits all the flaws of JavaScript.
-However, it doesn't mean we have no choice.
+However, it does not mean we have no choice.

 ## The problem